git-lfs/git-lfs/docs/spec.md

 ```
 version http://git-media.io/v/2
-oid sha256:3d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393
+oid sha256:1d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393
 size 12345
-compression type=gzip oid=sha256:1d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393
+compression type=gzip oid=sha256:2d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393
-encryption type=aes256 oid=sha256:2d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393
+encryption type=aes256 oid=sha256:3d7a214614ab2935c943f9e0ff69d22eadbb8f32b1258daaa5e2ca24d17e2393
 (ending \n)
 ```

-The OID should match the content AFTER compression and encryption, if specified.
+In this example, `1d7a214` is the OID of the file before compression and encryption.
+The object is then compressed with gzip, resulting in an OID of `2d7a214`.
+Then, it is encrypted with the aes256 algorithm using the full `1d7a214` OID as the key, resulting in an OID of `3d7a214`.
+This final OID is used for the Git Media API requests.
+Git Media will then run these steps in reverse after downloading the object from the Git Media API.
-In the example above, a file with an SHA256 signature of `1d7a214` gets added to a repository.
-After compression, the signature is now `2d7a214`.
-It then gets encrypted using the original OID as the key, resulting in a file with the signature of `3d7a214`.
-This is the only OID that the server tracks.
+Files can be compressed, encrypted, or both (but always in that order).

 The pointer file should be small (less than 400 bytes), and consist of only ASCII characters.
 Libraries that generate this should write the file